-- i) Board staff shall assume responsibility to review and verify the eligibility of training providers and training programs on behalf of the W.D.B. - ii) Board staff shall present updates on approved, rejected, and recertified programs at the Employer Connections Committee meetings, as appropriate. - iii) Board staff will conduct monitoring of all eligible training providers and their certified training programs.
+- i.
+Board staff shall assume responsibility to review and verify the eligibility of training providers and training programs on behalf of the W.D.B. - Board staff shall present updates on approved, rejected, and recertified programs at the Employer Connections Committee meetings, as appropriate. - iii.
+Board staff will conduct monitoring of all eligible training providers and their certified training programs.

-b) Provider Verification of Initial Eligibility
+b.
+Provider Verification of Initial Eligibility

-- i) Training providers must satisfy the following qualifications to be verified as eligible to apply for certification of their training programs: - (1) Offer training programs that are occupational in nature in high growth/high demand industries/occupations within the NEEDR based on the State of Illinois' DOTL. - (2) Offer training programs that lead to the attainment of an occupational skill certificate, industry recognized certification, and/or licensure. - (3) Are accredited by the ICCB, North Central Association, or any other Federal or State accrediting agency (applicable to colleges, universities, and technical schools). - (4) Are certified, approved, and/or recognized by a State, Federal, or nationally recognized industry standard association for a minimum of a year (applicable to training institutions, business, community-based agencies, proprietary schools, or other training providers). - (5) Offer at least one training location in LWIA 1 if the training provider holds multiple training site locations.
-Training providers that offer only online training do not need to be physically located in Lake County to apply for certification in LWIA 1. - (6) Offer out-of-state training only when it has been established that no other compatible training is available in Illinois or when it has been determined (documented by assessment of the client needs) that it would be in the best interest of the client to attend the out-of-state provider.
-The out-of-state training provider must be certified by the LWIA within their State of residency. - (7) Fully comply with all non-discrimination and equal opportunity provisions of the law. - (8) Have been "open for business" for at least one year prior to their application.
+- Training providers must satisfy the following qualifications to be verified as eligible to apply for certification of their training programs: - (1) Offer training programs that are occupational in mature in high growth/high demand industries/occupations within the NEEDR based on the State of Illinois' DOTL. - (2) Offer training programs that lead to the attainment of an occupational skill certificate, industry recognized certification, and/or license. - (3) Are accredited by the ICCB, North Central Association, or any other Federal or State accrediting agency (applicable to colleges, universities, and technical schools). - (4) Are certified, approved, and/or recognized by a State, Federal, or nationally recognized industry standard association for a minimum of a year (applicable to training institutions, business, community-based agencies, proprietary schools, or other training providers).

-- (9) Provide verification of the following criteria to demonstrate their status as "open for business," including: - (a) Legal and good standing state and/or locally registered business, - (b) FEIN, - (c) Physical location to provide training (not applicable for online training providers), - (d) Proof of delivery and outcomes of training services related job placement services, - (e) Proof of accreditation, - (f) Copy of training catalog, - (g) Training institution tuition refund policy, and - (h) Proof of published program/tuition cost.
+- (5) Offer at least one training location in LWIA 1 if the training provider holds multiple training site locations.
+Training providers that offer only online training do not need to be physically located in Lake County to apply for certification in LWIA 1. - (6) Offer out-of-state training only when it has been determined (documented by assessment of the client needs) that it would be in the best interest of the client to attend the out-of-state provider.
+The out-of-state provider must be certified by the LWIA within their State of residency. - (7) Fully comply with all non-discrimination and equal opportunity provisions of the law. - (8) Have been "open for business" for at least one year prior to their application. - (9) Provide verification of the following criteria to demonstrate their status as "open for business," including: - a.
+Legal and good standing state and/or locally registered business, - b.
+FEIN, - c.
+Physical location to provide training (not applicable for online training providers), - d.
+Proof of delivery and outcomes of training services related to job placement services, - e.
+Proof of accreditation - f.
+Copy of training catalog, - g.
+Training institution tuition refund policy, and - h.
+Proof of published program/tuition cost c.
+Program Verification of Initial Eligibly

-c) Program Verification of Initial Eligibility
+- i.
+Authority is given to the Board staff to approve the training programs of each eligible training provider with consideration to the following elements: - (1) Physical location (not applicable for online training providers), - (2) Quality of instructors, - (3) Accessibility and Equal Opportunity compliance, - (4) Student-to-teacher ratio, - (5) Curriculum structure, - (6) Placement outcomes and salary expectations of graduates, and - (7) Commitment and evidence of the ability to maintain records of completion and/or transcripts for five years. - ii.
+Board staff will respond to applications no later than thirty days after all training program information has been submitted via IWDS.

-- i) Authority is given to the Board staff to approve the training programs of each eligible training provider with consideration to the following elements: - (1) Physical location (not applicable for online training providers), - (2) Quality of instructors, - (3) Accessibility and Equal Opportunity compliance, - (4) Student-to-teacher ratio, - (5) Curriculum structure, - (6) Placement outcomes and salary expectations of graduates, and - (7) Commitment and evidence of the ability to maintain records of completion and/or transcripts for five years. - ii) Board staff will respond to applications no later than thirty days after all training program information has been submitted via IWDS. - iii) Board staff will submit the information of each training provider and training program that is determined eligible to the W.D.B. for review.
+iii.
+Board staff will submit the information of each training provider and training program that is determined eligible to the W.D.B. for review.

-d) Program Recertification
+d.
+Program Recertification